- Location: Nebraska

 Once You Pass

 Take the Issuance Certificate to a County Treasurer Office.
-They’ll take your picture and mail your license in about 5-7 days.
+They’ll take your picture and mail your license to you.
 If you need to pay more fees, do so with cash.

 If You Fail